expfactory/expfactory-python/doc/source/development.rst

 A data structure that specifies the following:

  - name: [required] the full name of the experiment, best is to use the name of the publication it is associated with.
- - tag:  [required] the tag for the experiment, typically the folder name, all lowercase with no special characters.
+ - exp_id:  [required] the experiment id (unique identifier) for the experiment, typically the folder name, all lowercase with no special characters.
  - run:  [required] entry javascript and css files for the experiment.
 Paths here should all be relative to the experiment folder, and will be used to generate the code in `load_experiments.js` for example, for the experiment in folder `multi-source` with run variable specified as: